nkkko/sapat/README.md

  /      /\  /\  /\  /\  /\  /\  /\  /\  /\  /\  /\  /\  /\
 /______/  \/  \/  \/  \/  \/  \/  \/  \/  \/  \/  \/  \/  \_
 ```

+---

+This updated README includes the correct `.env` example and the additional steps for building and installing the Python package, as well as ensuring that the script is available in the PATH if needed.